 The new F.E.A.S.T. program formed in 2020 actively engages young adults in the hands-on experiences that teach them how to understand, grow, harvest, reap and prepare foods that will sustain them in good times and bad, and ensure that they will have the tools to thrive.
 F.E.A.S.T. takes the learning activities from the school environment out into the community.

-There are currently three Middle School teens in the new F.E.A.S.T. program: One attends the Orcas Public Middle School and is currently doing her schooling online, and two attend the Christian School here on Orcas Island.
-They are currently physically attending classes on campus.
-All three students are founding members of the Junior Garden Club at Orcas Elementary.
-Others associated with F.E.A.S.T. on an adult level are Madie Murray (former Chair of the Orcas Island Farm to Cafeteria Program), Colleen Stewart (Orcas Public Schools & Christian School Gardens Manager), Hannah Parker (mother of one of the founding members of the Farm to Cafeteria program in 2010, and F.E.A.S.T. participant Linda Hamilton, member of the Orcas Island Rotary Club.
+There are currently 10 active teens in the new F.E.A.S.T. program: Three students are founding members of the Junior Garden Club at Orcas Elementary.
+Others associated with F.E.A.S.T. on an adult level are Rosedanie Cadet (President of Helping Hands Noramise and instructor of Orcas F.E.A.S.T), Madie Murray (former Chair of the Orcas Island Farm to Cafeteria Program), Hannah Parker (mother of one of the founding members of the Farm to Cafeteria program in 2010), and F.E.A.S.T. participant Linda Hamilton, member of the Orcas Island Rotary Club.

-Our goal is to have a total of 10 participants in this program soon, and they may come from any Orcas Island school or be homeschooled.
-F.E.A.S.T. learning experiences that may occur during the summer, on the weekends or after school.
+Our goal is to have a total of 20 participants in this program soon, and they may come from any Orcas Island school or be homeschooled.
+F.E.A.S.T. learning experiences may occur during the summer, on the weekends or after school.
+There are no membership fees or participation fees to belong though contributions to offset costs are always appreciated!, and all workshop leaders donate their time.

 CURRENT, PAST AND FUTURE F.E.A.S.T.
 ACTIVITIES